 2011-12: Wilson shuffled between the AHL and ECHL in his first season of pro hockey – playing 11 games for Florida AHL affiliate San Antonio.
 His only AHL point was a goal scored against Houston in his seventh game and he finished minus-four with 15 penalty minutes.
 Wilson was a bit more productive offensively in the ECHL.
 He scored 17 goals with 18 assists in 63 games with Cincinnati and was minus-eight with 50 penalty minutes.
 The Cyclones finished third in the North Division; one point out of the final playoff spot.

 Wilson plays a solid game with a balance of skill and grit.
 He is a rangy, two-way winger who has shown a willingness to drop the gloves when necessary.
-While not the fastest skater in the group, Wilson will dig the puck out of the corners, get to the front of the net to score the dirty goals, and lead through hard work and dedication.
+Wilson's skating speed is limited but he will dig the puck out of the corners, get to the front of the net to score the dirty goals, and leads through hard work and dedication.